ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 ## Preview the IPython Notebooks

+This edition of Mining the Social Web extensively uses [IPython Notebook](http://ipython.org/notebook.html) to facilitate the learning and development process, and the best way to preview the source code is with the links below.
 Chapters that aren't hyperlinked yet will be available as soon as that content is available in the ebook through [O'Reilly Media's Early Access](http://bit.ly/135dHfs).
 All source code is estimated to appear in this repository by mid-June 2013.

 ### Part I
 * [Chapter 0](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/Chapter0.ipynb) - Welcome!